-The Certification Centre issues certificates in a format of X.509 v.3 consistent with RFC 5280.
-Numbers in issued certificates are pseudorandom and unique within the Certification Centre.
+CenCert issues certificates in a format of X.509 v.3 consistent with RFC 5280.

+Numbers in issued certificates are pseudorandom and unique within a trust service, identified by the CenCert distinguishing identifier.
 Uniqueness of certificate numbers is provided by the software generating certificates along with the used databases.

-CenCert applies the following identifiers of cryptographic services: sha256-with-RSA, sha384-with-RSA, sha512-with-RSA, sha1-with-RSA1, sha256-with-ecdsa, sha384-with- ecdsa, sha512-with-ecdsa.
+CenCert applies the following identifiers of cryptographic services: sha256-with-RSA, sha384-with-RSA, sha512-with-RSA, sha1-with-RSA1, sha256-with-ecdsa, sha384-with-ecdsa, sha512-with-ecdsa.
 The ECDSA algorithm is used and accepted for eliptic curves domains defined in NIST standards.